alphagov/paas-steampipe-dashboard/docs/add-billing-data.md

 - log into ireland https://login.cloud.service.gov.uk/login with global auditor
 - goto https://admin.cloud.service.gov.uk/platform-admin
-- export for PMO team in csv format for the month in question
+- export for PMO team in csv format for the month in question to ~/Downloads
 - log into london https://admin.london.cloud.service.gov.uk/organisations with global auditor
 - goto https://admin.london.cloud.service.gov.uk/platform-admin
-- export for PMO team in csv format for the month in question
+- export for PMO team in csv format for the month in question ~/Downloads

 this will put the latest export files in ~/Downloads/